Kalkihe/Deminder/Documentation/SoftwareRequirementSpecification.md

 \[This section indicates any requirements that will enhance the supportability or maintainability of the system being built, including coding standards, naming conventions, class libraries, maintenance access, maintenance utilities.\]

 ### 3.5.1 Naming conventions
+Names of classes, methods and variables should follow standard Java conventions and conventions set up for this project.

+### 3.5.2 Clear programm structure supporting modularity
+Every class should have one clear purpose.
+This means the code should be contained of many easily maintainable modules/classes.
+If a class hast more then one purpose, consider to split it up into multiple classes.

+### 3.5.3 Clean code
+Review code by another developer before pushing it into the main branch.
+Make sure there are no code dublicates or bad practices.
+It should always be clear what the code does, even without comments.

+### 3.5.4 Clean commits
+All commits should follow conventions set up for this project.
+Every commit should clearly describe what it does.
+Link commits to their YouTrack tasks so it is clear where the task was implemented.

 3.6 Design Constraints